 All these social breakdowns are happening because the business-and-wage-labor model of external motivation has run its course, and we have nothing to take its place.
 One problem is that machines increasingly work better than humans.
 But the deeper problem is that money was never a good motivator in the first place.
 If you're poor, the need for money is oppressive and you're still in a work camp.
 And if you're not poor, money is like a game token that only feels satisfying when you're getting more and more of it, which can't go on for long.

 I don't have a solution.
-Of course I support an unconditional basic income, but that's decades away, and it only compounds the social problem of no external structure.
-But I see several things that could expand into that void, and they could all happen in parallel:
+Of course I support an unconditional basic income, but that only compounds the social problem of no external structure.
+Eventually, things that are now small will expand into that void.

 December 21.
 The chilling stories behind Japan's 'evaporating people'.
 Japanese culture has such heavy social pressure to be successful that some people, rather than live with failure, choose to disappear from their normal lives and start dreadful new lives in a hellish neighborhood in Tokyo.